jgjin/not-quite-an-expert/content/posts/crypt.md

 Next, we have a **key**.
 A key is a value given to encryption or decryption that is not the plaintext nor the ciphertext (defined next).

 The sender **encrypts** the plaintext with a key.
 This creates the **ciphertext**, which is sent to the receiver.
-Ideally, no one but the receiver should be able to make sense of the ciphertext.
+Ideally, no one except the receiver should be able to make sense of the ciphertext.

 The receiver **decrypts** the ciphertext with a key; this recreates the plaintext.
 # The dirty details (math)